-This sale shows the increasing effect that the internet is having on the auction process.
+This sale shows the increasing effect that the internet is having on the auction process, as our wine & whisky experts have predicted many years before.
 In years gone by, to participate in an auction in Bonhams Hong Kong, you’d have to arrange with the auction house to phone in.
 Depending on where you are in the world, this could mean sitting around on the phone for an extended period of time in the middle of the night.
 Going back even further, there was a time when you’d have to physically be in the room to participate in an auction.

 Bonhams Hong Kong’s whisky auction just shows how times have changed, though.
-Rather than taking place in a very specific time window, the whisky sale has been underway for a week, and doesn’t finish until the 10th March.
+Rather than taking place in a very specific time window, the whisky sale has been underway for a week, and did not finish until the 10th March.

 This means that potential buyers can browse the online catalogue at their leisure, and place bids as and when it suits them.
 Rather than being forced into action by the cut and thrust environment of a traditional auction, would-be buyers can scan the catalogue at their own pace, and do research about the items they’re bidding on while they’re considering their next move.

 When every-day objects are deemed luxurious, we go to the utmost of lengths to produce, position and even fabricate them as such.
+Some examples include fine wine collections, expensive jewellery, luxury handbags, classic cars, prestigious watches, or fine art.
 Alcohol fits into this category, an everyday product that, produced within the finest of criteria, can be deemed, luxurious, and collectable; with a corresponding price tag.
 The market for fine and matured whisky, and the investment in acquiring these prized liquids is bourgeoning.

 Luxury, Quality.
 We will all often see these two words adorning packaging, adverts or in a company’s ethos, they are words that are evocative of something extra.
 And in the world of fine whisky’s it means a smooth scotch matured over many years from some of the most esteemed distilleries in Scotland.
 They are words we associate with the lavish, but how do we negotiate this definition, really, what is luxury?